jlehegaret/cs171-project/process_doc/discoveries.md

     <img src="images/FINAL_Dashboard.png" width="600"/>
 </p>

+Now that we have built this tool, let's imagine what people might want to learn from it.
+While using it, let's keep our eyes open for any interesting patterns, too.

-## What Does a Working Group Work On?
+### What Does a Working Group Work On?

 Our mandate from W3C was to develop something to allow users to see what a Working Group has been working on.